 Programs for Schools at Boston Nature Center

-At Boston Nature Center and Wildlife Sanctuary, we offer a multitude of fun and educational nature-based programs year round for students age 3 to age 18.
+At Boston Nature Center and Wildlife Sanctuary, we offer a multitude of fun and educational nature-based programs year-round for students ages 3-18.
 Boston Nature Center (BNC) aligns all programs to the Massachusetts Department of Education frameworks and Boston Public Schools science curriculum.
 Math and literacy skills are included in many programs.

 Through guided explorations of BNC's 67 acres of woods, wetlands, brook, and meadows, students make inquiries, investigate, classify, think critically, and draw conclusions.
 Programs include activities such as using tools, gathering data, making observations, and journaling.
 Each program will be geared to the age level and curriculum needs of the students and focuses on a hands-on, minds-on approach.

 Interested in scheduling a field trip for your class?
 Complete our online request form and we'll contact you with possible dates and an estimated cost.
 Submit a request form

 Staff from Boston Nature Center will visit your class to provide students with a broader understanding of the natural world.
 Many of our school programs can be taught as a classroom presentation or outdoor exploration at your site.